mrakgr/The-Spiral-Language/readme.md

 If the conditional `c` is dynamic then the type error will always get triggered so this would not be very useful, but plenty of times functions of such form will get used with static conditionals.
 Plenty of times has `assert` been used in the tutorials.

 Here is how the `assert` is implemented in the core library.
-There is a more sophisticated version in `Extern` calls `show` as well.
+There is a slightly more sophisticated version in `Extern` calls `show` as well.

 ```
 inl assert c msg =